esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_anonymization.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

-Inline instructor notes: if Zenodo is unavailable some images should have  placed on https://github.com/esciencecenter-digital-skills/med-image-ext and students can download from there.
+Inline instructor notes: if Zenodo is unavailable some images should be placed on https://github.com/esciencecenter-digital-skills/med-image-ext and students can download from there.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::